 Many people with a disability living abroad will want to tap into what Melbourne and Victoria has to offer.
 Worldwide there are over one billion people with a disability including over 11 million people with a disability in the United Kingdom and 54 million people with a disability in the USA.
 This represents a significant market.

 A number of policies and legislation encourage or make it a legal requirement for services and buildings to be accessible.
-These are outlined in the Policies and Legislation section below.
+These are outlined below.

 Policies and legislation